oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 cd jhipster-sample-app-oauth2
 ```

 Then, open and navigate to the project in a terminal.
-Start Keycloak:
+Start its Keycloak instance:

 ```shell
 docker-compose -f src/main/docker/keycloak.yml up -d